 Project Manager 7: (Customer or Sprint success) Our company’s top priority is to manage customers and their expectations while we always focus on velocity and sprint success.
 This becomes challenging as in order to manage customer priorities, we compromise Scrum priorities or vice versa.
 Both are not good ideas.
 In the first option, you are disregarding a process resulting in low team morale and an unpredictable outcome.
 The later is not acceptable anyway 🙂

 Project Manager 8: (The product owner struggles) The PO struggles to lock down the requirements for a week.
 He keeps adding work to sprint throughout the week, changing existing requirements, and even providing/updating acceptance criteria during the sprint.

 Projects Manager 9: (Team experience or complex work) My team has challenges with breaking the requirements or estimating the work.
 The sprint success matters most to me (Why-Sprint-Success-is-Important).
 I end up being unhappy most times.

 Kanban could be one of the solutions for most of the problems listed above.
 The comparison of Kanban with Scrum/XP and some of the core frameworks is available here

-The Sprint success is really important when you talk about Scrum.
-The Sprint fails due to the variety of reasons like team experience, The challenges with breaking down stories, unpredictable work, Customer focus precedes team priorities, support work and many other challenges as listed above.
-In many times either we run too much to having successful sprint (By means of slogging or patch up work) or do not think of successful sprint at all.
+Sprint success is really important when you talk about Scrum.
+The Sprint fails due to a variety of reasons like team experience, The challenges with breaking down stories, unpredictable work, Customer focus precedes team priorities, support work, and many other challenges as listed above.
+Many times either we run too much to having a successful sprint (By means of slogging or patch up work) or do not think of a successful sprint at all.
 Both are not good options.

-In my upcoming blogs, I would be talking in detail about how to use Kanban, best practices, myths and an easy shift from existing process to Kanban.
+In my upcoming blogs, I would be talking in detail about how to use Kanban, best practices, myths, and an easy shift from the existing process to Kanban.
 Please provide your comments below.
-This would help me to cover all aspect in my next set of blogs on Kanban.
+This would help me to cover all aspects of my next set of blogs on Kanban.